nautechsystems/nautilus_trader/docs/developer_guide/testing.md

 If you’re using PyCharm then tests should run directly by right clicking on the respective folder (or top-level tests folder) and clicking ‘Run pytest’.

-Alternatively you can use the `pytest .` command from the root level tests directory, or the other subdirectories.
+Alternatively you can use the `pytest` command from the root level tests directory, or the other subdirectories.

 ## Mocks